ahmedwael19/CIE425---Convolutional-Channel-Coding-with-Source-Coding/README.md

 This code is fully developed by Ahmed Wael for the Information Theory and Coding class in Fall 2018.

 ## How to use
+For channel coding only:
-Run the .m file named Huff as it is the main program where all the functions are called.
+    -Run the .m file named main_channel as it is the main program where all the functions are called.
+For both the source and channel coding :
+    -
 For code details and documentation, please take a look at the Documentation folder, where both the details of the algorithm and the code details are explained throughly.